AnthoniBortolotto/chapter-api/README.md

 ## Description

-[Nest](https://github.com/nestjs/nest) framework TypeScript starter repository.
+Repository from the Compass.uol chapter presentation, the repository have examples of the OpenAI API being integrated into a [Nest](https://github.com/nestjs/nest) framework API.

 ## Installation